Draco-lang/Language-suggestions/Specification/Overloading.md

 The following rules determine for the score for a single argument:
  * Each argument starts with a unitary score (`1`).
  * Type-incompatibility sets the score to `0`, discarding the overload.
+ * A single dimension at the end of the scoring vector is allocated in every function in the overload set if at least one function in the overload set contains a variadic parameter and no variadic arguments are supplied.
- * If there is a vararg at the end of the parameter list, then for such vararg there is a single dimension allocated in the scoring vector, and a match of the vararg is defined by 0 or more arguments at the correct position matching the type of the vararg.
+ * A match of a variadic parameter is defined by 0 or more arguments at the correct position matching the type of the variadic argument.
  * A generic parameter match halves the score.
- * A vararg match halves the score.
+ * A variadic parameter match halves the score.

 Examples: